OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 04 - Code tour.md

                 ...
 ~~~

-As you can see, the code obtains these two values, updates the database, and then sends a new card that contains a message and the updateed data.
+As you can see, the code obtains these two values, updates the database, and then sends a new card that contains a message and the updated data.

 ## Congratulations

 You have completed Exercise 4 and the Microsoft Copilot for Microsoft 365 Messaging Extensions plugin lab.
 Thanks very much for doing these labs!